July 01, 2026

-Investors Wanted: For converting a 126 yr old church that Wuerl sold long ago
+Investors Welcomed: To convert 126 yr old church that Wuerl sold long ago

 It was known as Saint Wenceslaus Parish, in Pittsburgh.
 Built in 1900, it was the only Bohemian parish in Pittsburgh diocesan history.
 Then, in 1989, Donald Wuerl proverbially closed its doors permanently.

 Now, the structural engineer's involvement has already occurred, with a report already filed.
-The structure, itself, is located very near the 16th Street Bridge, across from the Heinz Complex which used to be the Heinz 57 Factory.
+The structure, itself, is located very near the 16th Street Bridge, across from the Heinz Complex which used to be the Heinz 57 Factory of decades past.

 It's now known as the Heinz Loft where computer engineers, robotics engineers, and other young professionals rent apartment space.

-St Wenceslaus's is also relatively near the St. Anthony Shrine which holds the second largest number of certified saint relics in the entire world.
+St Wenceslaus' is also relatively near the St. Anthony Shrine which holds the second largest number of certified saint relics in the entire world.
 Only the Vatican has more.

 In addition, St Wenceslaus is located only a short drive from the two northside stadiums, where the Steelers and Pirates play.
 It's even walking-distance from the oldest Catholic parish in Pittsburgh which still is in operation.